Last Updated on August 9, 2021 by Samantha Dalcourt

 “Jasmine has always been generous, as a sister, friend and collaborator.
 She is generous with her heart, her ideas, her strength, her bravery, and her time.
 This generosity is exemplified through her music and her dedication to her craft – as you listen to the melodies and engage with lyrics, she lays herself wholly on display so generously that it often feels as though your’e sitting with a friend, one with great advice, encouragement and inspiration to share.”
 Mentioned, Chantara Leistner in an interview.

-With family, she takes Christ with her, and says to devote most of herself to the Lord within her music in the future.
+With family, Christ is always with her.
+She promises to devote most of herself to the Lord within her music in the future.
 Her tattoo on her arm is indicative of that, Romans 8:18 NIV, which states, “I consider that our present sufferings are not worth comparing with the glory that will be revealed to us.”

 An interview with the singer-songwriter